vzool/zakat/README.md

 - Organizations: Streamline Zakat calculation and distribution for charitable projects and initiatives.

-- Islamic Financial Institutions: Integrate ZakatTracker into existing systems for enhanced financial management and reporting.
+- Islamic Financial Institutions: Integrate Zakat into existing systems for enhanced financial management and reporting.

 ### Get Started:

-Install the ZakatTracker library using pip:
+Install the Zakat library using pip:

 ```bash
 pip install zakat
 ```

-Explore the documentation and examples to begin tracking your Zakat and achieving financial peace of mind in accordance with Islamic principles.
+Explore the documentation, source code and examples to begin tracking your Zakat and achieving financial peace of mind in accordance with Islamic principles.